 Join me, Sinclair Sexsmith, for this five week long writing group where we will dive deep into the craft of writing dirty stories.

-Come join me and dive into writing erotica.
+Come join me and a supportive community, and dive into writing erotica.

 Writing Spicy is a five week guided writing group focusing on constructing erotic stories.